 2. Make a recovery disk

 Next, I recommend making a Windows recovery drive.
-This is a disk (a DVD or USB thumb drive) from which you would boot your machine in order to restore the image that you took in the first step.
-In reality, the Windows recovery disk also includes additional tools to examine and possibly repair your system, as well as the ability to reinstall Windows 10 from scratch if needed.
+This is a disk (a DVD or USB thumb drive) from which you would boot your machine in order to restore the image you took in the first step.
+The Windows recovery disk also includes additional tools to examine and possibly repair your system, as well as the ability to reinstall Windows 10 from scratch if needed.

 3. Restoring an image